IreneSantos872/pacoteprocessamentoimagens/image_processing_package/README.md

-# package_name
+# Processamento de Imagens

 Description.
-The package package_name is used to:
+The package image_processing is used to:
 	Processing:
         - Histogram matching
 		- Structural similary